GAGGIUINO/gaggiuino.github.io/index.md

    **Dimmer high voltage circuit control ports will act as a passthrough for the pump positive circuit wire**

-### Now I won't be explaining every single detail, as always with such projects common sense should be applied at all times, it's expected people doing such sort of modifications will have some basic understanding. ###

 >*AGAIN!!!
 Triple check your machine is disconnected from any power sources, even better just pull the power cable out of it!*

 #### BASE FUNCTIONALITY